Sekunev/Projects/26_DOM_Pro_Lang/README.md

 ### Overview

-I mastered HTML and CSS features in this project.
+I mastered HTML, DOM CSS and Boostrap features in this project.
 You can see the visual representation of the website above.

 ### Used in this project

-👉HTML tags, Comments, SASS, CSS styling, CSS Grid, Media Query Positioning,etc.
+👉HTML tags, Comments, SASS, CSS styling, CSS Grid, Boostrap, DOM, Media Query Positioning,etc.

 ### How to Use the Project

 - First download a code editor
-- Second open the files : [My Docs](https://github.com/Sekunev/Projects/tree/main/22_SASS_Portfolio)
+- Second open the files : [My Docs](https://github.com/Sekunev/Projects/tree/main/26_DOM_Pro_Lang)
 - You can use this tutorial : [VS Code tutorial](https://www.youtube.com/watch?v=fJEbVCrEMSE)